top of page

 Green Glowing Potions - Seeking the Elixir of Life

-It's mentioned by Mary the Jewess (c.
-100 AD) and Zosimos (c.
-300 AD) in Alexandria.
-Referred to as "the stone" it's not named as a "philosophers' stone" until medieval times, arguably first mentioned c.
-1130 AD.
+A rock is mentioned by Mary the Jewess (c.
+100 AD) as igneous, and Zosimos (c.
+300 AD) in Alexandria calls it "the stone that is not a stone".
+It's not named philosophers' stone until the 14th century, arguably first mentioned c.
+1130 AD under another name.

 Islamic alchemists pick it up after the 642 conquest of Egypt.
 In Arabian theory the Elixir of Life is often thought to be a dry red powder (also known as al-kibrit al-ahmar, red sulfur).
-It's made from the legendary stone, a mystical substance of multiple powers.
+It's considered a mystical substance of multiple powers.

 By 1025, Islamic practitioners are convinced metal transmutation is not possible.
 Europe continues to hold on to the idea of a metal-changing magical substance until the early modern period.
 Isaac Newton risks his scientific reputation seeking a way to change metals into gold.